AY2425S2-CS2103T-T12-1/tp/docs/DeveloperGuide.md

       - Add the person to the group `add-to-group n/Johnny g/G12`

-      - Expected: Person Johnny should show up inside group G12 when using either `list-group` or `find-group` commands
+      - Expected result: Person Johnny should show up inside group G12 when using either `list-group` or `show-group-details` commands

 2. Adding a Person who already exist in the Group